integration code

 Author: Valerie Baker

-PR and SEO, how one of the oldest marketing tools is breathing new life into the largest change in the last decade.
+PR and SEO, one of the oldest marketing tools, is breathing new life into the largest change in the last decade.

-I had the pleasure recently of attending a seminar by an old friend, Neil Patel, who is considered one of the most knowledgeable people on Internet Marketing.
+recently had the pleasure of attending a seminar by my old friend, Neil Patel, who is considered one of the most knowledgeable individuals in Internet Marketing.
 Hell – his website ranks #1 on any given day for “internet marketing” internationally.
-We started our careers around the same time and connected – and back then I knew he was special, and has gone on to build some of the largest and most successful SEO and Internet marketing-centered businesses in the world.
+We started our careers around the same time and connected.
+Back then, I knew he was special, and he has gone on to build some of the largest and most successful SEO and Internet marketing-centered businesses in the world.
 And he’s stayed true to his roots, both staying up-to-date with and concentrating on digital marketing (and primarily SEO).
-In his seminar he discussed a number of techniques, but one that really stood out is the one that I’m going to discuss and add-to here.
+In his seminar, he discussed a number of techniques, but one that really stood out is the one that I’m going to discuss and add to here.

 Google (and Other Search Engines) Have Gotten REALLY Smart

 Let’s jump back to testimonials and reviews as an example.
-For years this has been true.
+For years, this has been true.
 Zagat started in the late 70’s and has been THE rating system for restaurants for decades.
-Diners skimmed it’s pages and subscribed to this service for the best restaurants.
-Fast-forward to today and Zagat (now owned by Google interestingly) offers a similar service, albeit digitally – and users are still looking for reviews and information on the restaurants they’re thinking of dining at (or turn to it’s “pages” for where to dine next).
-And restaurants that are better (similar to the old-school published directories) come up first.
+Diners skimmed its pages and subscribed to this service for the best restaurants.
+Fast-forward to today, and Zagat (now owned by Google, interestingly) offers a similar service, albeit digitally, and users are still looking for reviews and information on the restaurants they’re thinking of dining at (or turn to its “pages” for where to dine next).
+And better restaurants (similar to the old-school published directories) come up first.
 This is as true as ever with today’s reviews.
-The more positive reviews you have as a restaurant (and virtually any business) the more likely you’re going to rank #1 for your industry.
+The more positive reviews you have as a restaurant (and virtually any business,) the more likely you’re going to rank #1 for your industry.

 But, this goes further.
 What’s the one item (after general optimization) that can skyrocket your rankings?